SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/global-functions/getFunctionList.md

 so.topic: reference
 ---

+# String[][] getFunctionList()

-This functions returns an array with description of all ejscript functions defined in the system.
+This function returns an array with the description of all ejscript functions defined in the system.

 ## Values